ITRS-Group/cordial/tools/geneos/cmd/_docs/reset.md

-Reset the matching instance directories to a near-default state.
+The `reset` command resets the matching instance directories to a near-default state.
 The instances are stopped, the directories cleaned and the instance restarted.
 Because the command can have side-effects, to match all instances you must provide the `all` keyword as `geneos reset` will not match any instances by default.

 The files and directrories that are removed are based on the component type and the global settings using the `clean` and `purge` pattern lists.